10 Best Gene Hackman Movies You Must See

 Unlike his co-stars Burt Reynolds and Liza Minnelli he survived the debacle that was Lucky Lady (1975), and was well cast as villain Lex Luthor in Superman (1978), his big broad performance just what the picture needed.
 Hackman everywhere in the eighties.
 Brilliant in a supporting role in Reds (1981), again in Under Fire (1983) before giving an array of superb lead performances in Twice in a Lifetime (1985), Hoosiers (1986), No Way Out (1987) and best of all in Mississippi Burning (1988) for which he should have won his second Oscar, bested, ironically by his former roommate Hoffman in Rain Man (1988).

-His final film was shot in my hometown of Port Perry, Ontario, and while watching them shoot one day Mr. Hackman recognized me from a handful of interviews I had done with him through the last ten years.
+His final film was shot in my hometown of Port Perry, Ontario, and while watching them shoot, one day Mr. Hackman recognized me from a handful of interviews I had done with him over the last ten years.
 Walking over we chatted for a few minutes before he asked me to come sit down with him for a while.
 Such a great guy, but not the greatest swan song.
-Film is however immortal, so though there are no new films coming from him, there is a legacy left behind to celebrate this exceptional actor.
+Film is, however, immortal, so though there are no new films coming from him, there is a legacy left behind to celebrate this exceptional actor.
 Here is the list of top Gene Hackman movies.
-You can watch some of these best Gene Hackman movies on Netflix, Hulu, or Amazon Prime.

 1. The Royal Tanenbaums (2001)

 As the conniving, lying, manipulative patriarch of a family of child over achievers, Hackman was never better.
 You can see the wheels of deceit constantly moving in his brain, just behind those sparkling with mischief eyes.
-Banished from his family, he misses them so attempts to return but constantly makes it worse, until he finally breaks through.
+Banished from his family, he misses them, so he attempts to return but constantly makes it worse until he finally breaks through.
 With so many great performances around him, you gain insight into his greatness in that you cannot stop thinking about him long after the film ends.
 Utterly shameless, stooping so low to pretending to have cancer, with such a jolly disposition, Hackman makes us like him, and damned if we do not.
-Oscar should have come calling for this but sadly he was not even nominated.
-Quite simply, one of the best Gene Hackman movies.
+Oscar should have come calling for this, but sadly, he was not even nominated.
+Quite simply, it is one of the best Gene Hackman movies.

 Read More: Best Paresh Rawal Movies